List of Wikipedia mobile apps: iOS

+It also supports to continue an article between devices using Apple Handoff.

 Windows

 The Metro-style app provides a read-only version of Wikipedia, similar to the mobile web version.
 The app when used in Windows RT is incapable of showing moving pictures.

 KaiOS

 The KaiOS app was released in April 2024.

 Kiwix

 Kiwix has developed a number of offline apps based on Wikipedia content.